Some posts contain compensated links. Please read this disclaimer for more info.

 Because of the many coastal cities and a huge number of visit-worthy islands, the Croatia ferry schedule is rather extensive, the network of Croatia ferries extremely dense.
 This makes it super-easy to pick and choose routes, by doing so, creating your own Croatia ferry itinerary (if that’s what you’re going for).

-There are so many options that it would be impossible for us to list them all here, though.
+However, there are so many options that it would be impossible for us to list them all here.
 Instead, we’ll provide a comprehensive overview of how to get to and from the major destinations by ferry—places such as Pula, Zadar, Split, and Dubrovnik, as well as a couple of popular islands.

 You’ll notice that the names of these individual places show up all over the list below.
 This indicates the density of the Croatia ferry routes network, showing you that you can conveniently jump from one destination to the other.
 It’s no surprise that “Croatia island-hopping” is an actual niche in the tourism industry in Croatia, after all.